danirod/dotfiles/README.md

 ## Disclaimer

 **Please note that the settings provided by this repository are highly opinionated and designed to fit my needs.
-I don't recommend nobody to stick with my settings.** My suggestion on the use of this repository is to take it as a framework for setting your own dotfiles.
+I don't recommend anyone to stick with my settings.** My suggestion on the use of this repository is to take it as a framework for setting your own dotfiles.